rolandmueller/bigdata/fastapi.md

 ### 5.2 Create a Unit Test for the new API

-create in `tests` a new file `test_api.py` and include unit tests for the machine learning API.
+Create in `tests` a new file `test_api.py` and include unit tests for the machine learning API.
 Use the same input as in section 5.1 for the automatic tests.

 Run all unit test in the Terminal with
 ```bash